-“It’s important to give paracetamol to kids with high temperatures.
-If you find the temperature is peaking in-between doses use ibuprofen in-between.
-This will make sure that you don’t dose paracetamol more than four times in a 24 hour period but the child’s temperature remains low.
+“It’s important to give medicine to kids with high temperatures.
+If you find their temperature is peaking in-between doses, your pharmacist can advise you on an appropriate strategy.
+This will make sure that you don’t exceed the appropriate dose in a 24 hour period but the child’s temperature remains low.
 Always dose by weight instead of by age and if you need help, confirm with a Pharmacist.”

 3. Check out the activities